Henry C. Newcomer: Early life

 Henry Clay Newcomer was born in April 1861 Upton, Pennsylvania, a son of Dr. David Newcomer, a Union Army veteran of the American Civil War, and Mary Shelley (Funk) Newcomer.
 Newcomer was raised and educated in Upton, Martinsburg, West Virginia, and Mount Morris, Illinois as his father moved the family while searching for a permanent place to locate his medical practice.
 He was a graduate of the public schools of Mount Morris, after which he attended Mount Morris College.
 As a teenager, Newcomer clerked in a drug store and taught school.
 In June 1882, he was appointed to the United States Military Academy (USMA) at West Point, New York by U.S. Representative Robert M. A. Hawk.

 In July 1886, Newcomer graduated from West Point, ranked first in his class of 77.
 As with most top-ranking cadets of his day, Newcomer was commissioned as a second lieutenant in the Corps of Engineers of the United States Army.
-More than 30 percent of Newcomer's class attained the rank of brigadier general or higher either before, during, or just after World War I. They included: Mason Patrick, Thomas H. Rees, Lucien G. Berry, Frank McIntyre, John E. McMahon, Avery D. Andrews, Charles T. Menoher, Albert D. Kniskern, Charles C. Wulcutt Jr., John J. Pershing, Peter E. Traub, Benjamin A. Poore, Jesse McI.
+More than 30 percent of Newcomer's class attained the rank of brigadier general or higher either before, during, or just after World War I. They included: Mason Patrick, Thomas H. Rees, Lucien G. Berry, Frank McIntyre, John E. McMahon, Avery D. Andrews, Charles T. Menoher, Albert D. Kniskern, Charles C. Wolcutt Jr., John J. Pershing, Peter E. Traub, Benjamin A. Poore, Jesse McI.
 Carter, Chauncey B. Baker, Malvern Hill Barnum, William H. Hay, James H. McRae, Walter H. Gordon, Arthur Johnson, Frank L. Winn, Charles C. Ballou, George B. Duncan, Lucius L. Durfee, Julius Penn and Edward M. Lewis.